camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 ### Iterating through arrays

 Iterate through arrays using the _loop_ tags.
-Within the loop, reference each array element with `{{this}}` or if your array elements are objects, via their properties.
-If you want to access data outside the scope of the individual items, you may use the `{{parent}}` accessor.
+Within the loop, reference each array element with `{{this}}`, or if your array elements are objects, via their properties.
+To access data outside the scope of the individual items, use the `{{parent}}` accessor.

 Working with this list of items, with a currency symbol defined outside of the list may be achieved so.